BlaineSieck/Neural-Network/README.md

 Convolutional Neural Network
 Blaine Sieck, Brigham Muench, and Terran King

+Contributions:
+We worked together via video chat and screen share to work on the code collaboratively so everyone contributed equally.

 Python Version: 3.6

 *We ran everything through an anaconda environment but importing these libraries should work as well*